graphfoundation/ongdb/community/cypher/cypher/README.txt

-Geequel is an execution engine that allows querying ONgDB in a nice way.
+Cypher is an execution engine that allows querying Neo4j in a nice way.

 Working with the source code in Eclipse IDE